 If you have any questions, you are welcome to email the Rev. Tim Purvis.

-Funerals Pose Challenges in Time of Social Distancing – Baylor University
+Death, Grief and Funerals in a Time of Social Distancing